dfinity/ic-observability-stack/README.md

 ### Provisioning your own dashboards

+> This requires familiarity with managing Grafana dashboards,
+> and the concepts related to these tasks.

+To provision and persist your own dashboard:

-With the Grafana JSON source of the dashboard, all you have to do
+1. Obtain the JSON model of the dashboard you want to provision (Instructions below).
-is:

 1. Optionally, create a folder under `definitions/grafana-dashboards` for your dashboard.
 2. In any subfolder under `definitions/grafana-dashboards` of your